hibiii/Shenanigans/README.md

-# Misc-Js-For-Web
+# Shenanigans

-A small collection of tiny Javascript scripts designed specifically for front-end.
+A small collection of tiny bits of code for random reasons.

-## mineformat
+## mineformat.js

 A little piece of Javascript that takes some _Minecraft_ (Java) JSON text and formats it to HTML.
-Work in progress.
+Work on it is halted.

-## ncCounter
+## ncCounter.js

 A NeoCities specific web counter!
 It uses NeoCities's own API, so it's all in the browser.
 It's placed in public domain.
 [More info on ncCounter here.](https://hibi.neocities.org/ncCounter.html)